Dumfriesshire, Clydesdale and Tweeddale: Constituency profile

 One of the largest seats in terms of area, the constituency is predominantly rural and is very sparsely populated.
 It stretches from 10 miles outside of Edinburgh in the northeast all the way down to Gretna at the border with England.
 It is also the only seat in Scotland that has been held by the Conservatives in every election since its creation.
 It contains some very affluent areas as well as some more working-class areas; however, it is a large rural seat where farming is a big source of employment.
 The M74, which is the main road between Scotland and England, runs through the constituency as do the West Coast Mainline and Glasgow South Western railway lines.
-Its largest towns are Dumfries (Most of which is within the neighbouring seat of Dumfries and Galloway), Annan, Biggar, Gretna/Gretna Green, Langholm, Lockerbie, Moffat and Peebles.
+Its largest towns are Annan, Biggar, Gretna/Gretna Green, Langholm, Lockerbie, Moffat and Peebles.
 The seat also contains the Southern Upland Way, a popular walk for tourists in the south of Scotland.